operator-framework/operator-sdk/website/content/en/docs/helm/reference/advanced_features.md

 ## Use `helm upgrade --force` for deployment

-By adding the annotation `helm.operator-sdk/upgrade-force: "True"` to the deployed CR, the operator uses the `force` flag of helm to replace the rendered resources.
-For more info see the [Helm Upgrade documentation](https://helm.sh/docs/helm/helm_upgrade/) and the [helm issue comment](https://github.com/helm/helm/issues/7082#issuecomment-559558318).
+By adding the annotation `helm.operator-sdk/upgrade-force: "True"` to the deployed CR, the operator uses the `--force` flag of helm to replace the rendered resources.
+For more info see the [Helm Upgrade documentation](https://helm.sh/docs/helm/helm_upgrade/) and this [explanation](https://github.com/helm/helm/issues/7082#issuecomment-559558318) of `--force` behavior.

 **Example**